jmsalvador2395/svm/README.md

 1. run `source ./env/bin/activate`
 1. run `pip install -r requirements.txt`
 1. now you should be able to execute the code

+# Usage Instructions
+### TODO make these instructions better
+To **train** the model call `python train.py.

+Refer to the source code comments of svm.py for usage after training